Guilford’s commitment to the core values of its Quaker

 Flexible Class Schedules

 Guilford schedules classes six days a week from 8:30 am to 10 pm during the regular school year and from 10 am to 10 pm in the summer.
-You get a lot more flexibility in your class schedule say, if you want to have a part-time job or an internship while taking classes.
+This way, your schedule allows for more flexibility if you want to have a part-time job or an internship while taking classes.
+Your options are open at Guilford.